anurampalli/work-rate-relay/README.md

 ## 👤 About the Developer

 Hi, I’m Anu — a developer passionate about business process automation and ITSM platforms.
 This project reflects my learning journey in ServiceNow platform development, and I hope it helps others

+---
+# Work Rate Relay — ServiceNow Scoped Application

+## 🎯 Project Scope Update

+This repository now includes the **Work Rate Relay** scoped application created in ServiceNow Studio.
+The scoped app encapsulates all custom tables, forms, notifications, and reports related to managing employee performance reviews.

+## 🔗 GitHub Integration

+- The scoped application **work-rate-relay** in ServiceNow Studio is linked to this GitHub repository for version control and collaborative development.
+- Source control is managed using ServiceNow Studio's built-in Git integration.
+- Changes pushed from ServiceNow Studio will sync with this repo's branches, ensuring a consistent development workflow.

+## 📂 Repository Structure Recap

+- `/update_sets` — Exported Update Set XML files (if any)
+- `/docs` — Project documentation, including notification specs
+- `/screenshots` — UI and report screenshots
+- `/data` — Sample data or test records
+- `.gitignore`, `LICENSE`, and this `README.md` — At root for project metadata and git management

+---

+## 📢 Next Steps

+- Continue developing features within the scoped app using ServiceNow Studio.
+- Commit and push updates regularly to this GitHub repository.
+- Keep documentation and sample data up to date for easier onboarding and review.

+---

+*Developed by Anu — www.linkedin.com/in/anurampallichitta*